What Is a Content Pillar & How to Build One That Ranks

 The number of tiers follows from the keyword data, not from a template.
 The content strategy cluster on this site has 7 tier articles because the keyword mapping surfaced 7 distinct subtopics.
 A different cluster might have 3.
 Another might have 10.
 The topic determines the structure.
 The keyword data validates it.
 Forcing a predetermined number of articles onto a topic that does not support them produces thin content that weakens the cluster.

 Every tier article must cover its subtopic with genuine depth.
 A tier article that summarizes its topic in 800 words when the topic warrants 2,500 is not a tier article.
 It is a placeholder.
 Google’s quality evaluation assesses depth relative to topic complexity.
 A shallow tier article does not just underperform on its own keyword.
 It weakens the cluster’s topical authority signal because it demonstrates that the site’s coverage of this subtopic is superficial.
+The content discipline in the 5C Framework treats content depth as a non-negotiable requirement across every page on the site.

 The Keyword Architecture That Makes Pillars Rank